xavierchia/xavierchia.github.io/_posts/2023-06-06-agency-games.md

 ---
-title: The three agency games and how to play them
+title: The four agency games and how to play them
 published: true
 layout: post
 permalink: agency-games